-Where a company’s non-current asset to net worth ratio lies depends on the industry, but generally speaking a company wants to avoid having that ratio rise above 1 to 1.5.
+Where a company's non-current asset to net worth ratio lies depends on the industry.
+Some industries, such as manufacturing and construction, may require a higher proportion of non-current assets due to the nature of their business.
+However, in general, a company wants to avoid having that ratio rise above 1 to 1.5.
 That means the company is highly illiquid, and could be vulnerable in the event of an economic shock.

 Custodians are the institutions which hold your securities for you and provide some related services.
 Some will hav

 Fixed income funds, also known as bond funds, invest primarily in bonds, but might also include some preferred stock...